odelia-h/Audio-Ad-Blocker/README.md

 - **joblib:** A library for efficient serialization and deserialization of Python objects, crucial for loading the pre-trained SVM model used in this project
    (*pip install joblib*).
 - **nircmd:** A command-line utility that lets you control system volume, necessary for muting and unmuting audio during real-time ad filtering.
 Make sure to download the version that matches your OS.
 - **VGGish model file:** The VGGish model is pre-trained for extracting audio embeddings.
-Download the vggish_model.ckpt file from the official Google repository.
+Download the vggish_model.ckpt file from the official Google repository (https://github.com/tensorflow/models/blob/master/research/audioset/vggish)

 ### 🏗️ Installing
 To get started, follow these steps: